nmshd/documentation/_includes/scenarios/integrate/read-attribute-from-peer.md

 ### Example of reading an IdentityAttribute

 We assume that the Sender wants to read an IdentityAttribute of type [EMailAddress]({% link _docs_integrate/attribute-values.md %}#emailaddress) of the Recipient.
-To do this, it must insert the corresponding IdentityAttributeQuery into the `query` property of the [ReadAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem), which is contained within the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for reading Attributes.
+To do this, it inserts the corresponding IdentityAttributeQuery into the `query` property of the [ReadAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem), which is contained within the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for reading Attributes.
 In our example, we have chosen to set the value of the `mustBeAccepted` property of the ReadAttributeRequestItem to `true`.

 ```jsonc
 {